 Think of the message that Imran will send if PTI wins the coming general elections and decides to nominate Asad Umar or another competent person for the premier job instead.
 How many more such worthy Pakistanis from across the globe would be encouraged to switch to public service?

-To become a great leader in history teaches us that one must encourage a strong second tier leadership – both to accompany them in this journey and to leave them behind in struggle for the revolution to continue.
+To become a great leader in history teaches us that one must encourage a strong second-tier leadership – both to accompany them in this journey and to leave them behind in the struggle for the revolution to continue.